jangrudo/ai-apocalypse/article.md

 For networks which are not fully understandable, malignant natural selection would inevitably occur.
 According to the general premises, this would result in gradual accumulation of traits which would be harmful to humans in general, while still fostering the network’s self-replication.
-We conjecture that this accumulation of the undesirable traits should be faster when the network is more complex (and therefore more poorly understood), and when it’s developed more rapidly, i. e. when new versions of the network are released more frequently (which means faster mutation rate, due to random noise).
+We conjecture that this accumulation of undesirable traits should be faster when the network is more complex (and therefore more poorly understood) and when it’s developed more rapidly, i. e. when new versions of the network are released more frequently (which means faster mutation rate, due to random noise).

 We also do acknowledge that our understanding of neural networks improves over time.
 We